-GOOD TO KNOW: Summers can be very hot in Izamal, and since the city has no shade, you will need to bring a hat, If you come here during this time.
+GOOD TO KNOW: Summers can be very hot, and since the city has no shade, you will need to bring a hat, If you come here during this time.

 Is Izamal safe?

-Izamal is a small pueblo that is perfectly safe to visit.
+Izamal is a small town that is perfectly safe to visit.
 You can spend you day exploring the town and learning about its history, without any worry.
-The State of Yucatan where Izamal is located is considered one of the safest states in Mexico with very low crime.
+Yucatan is considered one of the safest states in Mexico with very low crime.

 Before heading out to explore Izamal, don’t forget to put your valuables in a safe (if your hotel has one) and dress down – these are my general tips for visiting Mexico.

-To stay on the safe side while visiting Izamal Mexico, consider getting World Nomads insurance that will protect you in case of lost or stolen luggage, accidents, hospital visits and many other unforeseen events.
+To stay on the safe side while visiting Izamal, consider getting World Nomads insurance that will protect you in case of lost or stolen luggage, accidents, hospital visits and many other unforeseen events.

 While Izamal has been growing in popularity in recent years, it’s still under radar.
-Izamal makes for a perfect day trip from many popular destinations around Mexico’s Yucatan Peninsula, and offers wonderful rustic charm and a quiet atmosphere – a perfect getaway if you want to see the authentic Mexico.
+Izamal makes for a perfect day trip from many popular destinations around Yucatan, and offers wonderful rustic charm and a quiet atmosphere – a perfect getaway if you want to see the authentic Mexico.